How to conserve electricity use by lights, appliances and air conditioners

 To save on air conditioning, going to a higher efficiency unit is probably not going to provide enough of a payback to justify that upgrade.
 But if you are going to replace your air conditioning unit anyhow, you definitely want to select a high efficiency model.

 There are things you can do, behaviour-wise that can make a big impact on your use of air conditioning.
 First, don’t run it when you are not home– set your thermostat to a higher temperature if you aren’t there.
 Second, turn it off and open the upstairs windows when it’s cool at nighttime to pre-cool your home.
 Ideally you’ll have windows on opposite sides of the house open so you can benefit from cross-ventilation, or if you have multiple levels, opening a window one or two floors up can provide a very nice airflow boost thanks to the buoyancy of hot air.
+If you are looking for a new slow cooker then check out who makes the best slow cooker.

 If you have a ceiling fan, you will feel cooler when it’s running.
 But since it just moves air around, and doesn’t actually cool the house, turn it off when you aren’t in the room.